 Sleep Apnea Treatment in Culver City, CA

 Sleep apnea is a form of sleep disorder that is characterized by breathing interruptions as one sleeps.
 As a result, the affected individual may repeatedly gasp for air while sleeping.
-When breathing is interrupted, the brain and other organs may fail to receive the adequate amount of oxygen needed for optimal function.
-This may cause chronic fatigue as well as increase your risk for diabetes, heart disease, high blood pressure, and depression.
+When breathing is interrupted, the brain and other organs may fail to receive adequate oxygen for optimal function.
+This may cause chronic fatigue and increase your risk for diabetes, heart disease, high blood pressure, and depression.

 There are two kinds of sleep apnea—obstructive sleep apnea, abbreviated OSA, and central sleep apnea.
-Obstructive sleep apnea occurs when the airways are blocked while central sleep apnea is a result of the failure of the brain to send proper signals to the respiratory system.
+Obstructive sleep apnea occurs when the airways are blocked while central sleep apnea is a result of brain failure to send proper signals to the respiratory system.

 If you have obstructive sleep apnea, our dentist can get you started on the path to getting the treatment that you need.

 Causes and Symptoms of Sleep Apnea